cdk-entest/aws-athena-demo/README.md

 ## Create Table - CSV Data

 As the amazon-reviews-pds tsv prefix container some noisy files such as index.txt, you need to exclude it while creating a new table in Athena.
 I work around this by copy tsv.gz data to my own S3 bucket first.
-Check the data size
+Check data size

 ```bash
 aws s3 ls --summarize --human-readable --recursive s3://amazon-reviews-pds/parquet/
 aws s3 ls --summarize --human-readable --recursive s3://gdelt-open-data/events/
 ```

 ```bash